MainStage (software): Features

-MainStage might be thought of as a companion app to Logic Pro.
-It works in much the same way and bears a similar user interface.
-The focus however, is on live use rather than features like recording and editing that are available in a DAW such as Logic.
+MainStage works in a similar way and has a similar user interface to Logic Pro, although the focus is on live use rather than features like recording and editing that are available in a DAW such as Logic.
 Instead of a timeline for instance, there is an editable "Workspace".
 This allows a user to drag out an object that acts as a software representation of a hardware controller like a button, knob or fader and assign that to a parameter such as volume, pan or even more complex things.

 MainStage comes bundled with a number of sampled software instruments (such as pianos, guitars, drum kits and pads) as well as effects.
 These instruments can be played using a pre-recorded MIDI file or via a controller device that uses the MIDI protocol, such as a keyboard or drum pad.
 It can also act as a "host" and centralize any third-party virtual instruments or audio units that users might have installed on their computers.
 Virtual instruments that can be used with MainStage can also be used with Logic Pro.

 A MainStage concert can display a patch list which displays all the patches created by a user for that concert.
 Each patch might have a different instrument or effect assigned to it and various parameters can be changed during a performance by cycling through the list.